 Nevertheless, based on averages, people from different racial and ethnic groups, people can have different health needs as they may have an increased risk of specific diseases due to different genetic risk factors or have different prevalence of lifestyle and behavioural risk factors and may have some problems accessing services due to barriers such as language or due to cultural differences.
 There may also be increased lack of knowledge around what services are available and how they can be accessed.
 It is vital that these potential factors are considered so that everybody has good healthcare and access to services.

 The Macpherson Report of 1999 highlighted that sometimes services are not meeting the needs of an ethnically diverse population because of both unwitting and institutional racism, which was defined as: “The collective failure of an organisation to provide an appropriate and professional service to people because of their colour, culture or ethnic origin.
 It can be seen or detected in processes, attitudes and behaviour which amount to discrimination through unwitting prejudice, ignorance, thoughtlessness and racial stereotyping.”
 This occurs because the majority population, usually white, set the rules and design the services without meaningful and fully listened to input from local diverse and usually minority communities.
 These representatives have the necessary understanding of their individual communities and the cultural, language and communication barriers, including how and where their communities gather information about services which may not always be the ‘mainstream’ channels.
-Meaningful involvement and representation from all BAME communities is therefore essential for understanding and meeting the needs of all our communities.
+Meaningful involvement and representation from all ethnic minority communities is therefore essential for understanding and meeting the needs of all our communities.
 This involvement must not be ignored, it must be positively welcomed and incorporated into the design of inclusive services.

 The Hull Picture

-From the 2021 Census, 91.8% of Hull residents were White, with 83.9% being White British.
-A further 1.7% were from ‘Mixed’ BAME groups, 2.8% were Asian or Asian British, 1.9% were Black or Black British, 0.5% were Arabs and 1.3% were from other ethnic groups.
+From the 2021 Census, 91.8% of Hull residents were white, with 83.9% being white British.
+A further 1.7% were from mixed or multiple ethnic groups, 2.8% were Asian or Asian British, 1.9% were black, black British, Caribbean or African, 0.5% were Arabs and 1.3% were from other ethnic groups.

 Ethnicity in 2021 Census | Hull (%) | Hull (N) | England (%) |